 In this work, we focus on the problem of efficiently and securely generating randomness in hardware with properties suitable for use in masked implementations.
-As a first step, we briefly investigate the efficiency of state-of-the-art on-chip TRNGs, focusing mainly on a high-throughput, low-area TRNG proposed at CHES 2018 [YRG+18].
-While this design appears to offer promising performance compared to its competitors, we discard the possibility of using only TRNGs for the entire randomness generation due to their suboptimal cost-performance trade-off, which stays orders of magnitude behind that of PRNGs.
-In consequence, we conclude that PRNGs are indeed preferable in the considered setting, especially when trying to satisfy the needs of randomness-hungry masked parallel hardware implementations, as we focus on in this work.
-Accordingly, we then analyze a number of efficient cryptographic building blocks based on their throughput-area ratio with potential for constructing secure PRNGs tailored to efficient mask generation.
-The considered building blocks are selected in part based on prior reports comparing the 32 primitives that survived to Round 2 of NIST's Lightweight Cryptography (LWC) standardization process [oSN17] and the 8 stream ciphers in Profile 2 (hardware) that reached the final phase of eSTREAM, the ECRYPT stream cipher project [oEiCE04].
-In particular, we have included in our comparisons:
+As a first step, we briefly investigate the efficiency of state-of-the-art on-chip TRNGs, focusing mainly on a high-throughput, low-area TRNG proposed at CHES 2018 [YRG+18], and discard the possibility of using only TRNGs for the entire randomness generation of masking due to their sub-optimal cost-performance trade-off.
+In consequence, we conclude that PRNGs are indeed a better choice for this purpose.
+While LFSRs are generally considered a poor choice for random number generation in cryptographic contexts due to the linear dependency between their output bits, we include them in our comparison of potential primitives for mask generation and evaluate their security in masking contexts later.
+Alongside LFSRs, we analyze a number of efficient cryptographic building blocks with potential for secure mask generation based on their throughput-area ratio.
+We chose these building blocks in part based on prior reports comparing the 32 primitives that survived to Round 2 of NIST's Lightweight Cryptography (LWC) standardization process [oSN17] and the 8 stream ciphers in Profile 2 (hardware) that reached the final phase of eSTREAM, the ECRYPT stream cipher project [oEiCE04].
+We have included the following ones in our comparisons:

-- The lightweight primitive Subterranean 2.0 [DMMR20], which offers by far the best throughput-area ratio among NIST LWC Round 2 candidates according to [AZ21]. - The cross-platform permutation Gimli [BKL+17], which is among the highest throughput primitives of NIST LWC Round 2 candidates according to [AZ21]. - The ultra low-latency block cipher SPEEDY [LMMR21], whose variant SPEEDY-5-192 is claimed to provide the best throughput-area ratio among low-latency ciphers. - The stream ciphers Trivium [Can06, CP08] (and its variants Bivium B [Rad06] and Kreyvium [CCF+16]), Grain v1 (both 80- and 128-bit variant) [HJM07, HJMM06] and MICKEY 2.0 (both 80- and 128-bit variant) [BD08] which are the three primitives most frequently listed as best performers in throughput-area ratio among the eS-TREAM competition's Phase-3 candidates, according to a number of different comparative efforts [GB08, GLB+06, BKSQ07, GSB07, Rog07, HCK+08, KSPS13, LLL20].
+- The lightweight primitive Subterranean 2.0 [DMMR20], which offers by far the best throughput-area ratio among NIST LWC Round 2 candidates according to [AZ21]. - The cross-platform permutation Gimli [BKL+17], which is among the highest throughput primitives of NIST LWC Round 2 candidates according to [AZ21]. - The ultra low-latency block cipher SPEEDY [LMMR21], whose variant SPEEDY-5-192 is claimed to provide the best throughput-area ratio among low-latency ciphers. - The stream ciphers Trivium [Can06, CP08], Grain v1 (both 80- and 128-bit variant) [HJM07, HJMM06] and MICKEY 2.0 (both 80- and 128-bit variant) [BD08] which offer the most promising performances in throughput-area ratio among the eSTREAM competition's Phase-3 candidates, as reflected by different comparative efforts [GB08, GLB+06, BKSQ07, GSB07, Rog07, HCK+08, KSPS13, LLL20].